-There are no formal certification tests given, however, students who have taken high school engineering courses and/or received transcripted college credit have demonstrated their commitment to a rigorous, challenging program.
+Students have the opportunity to earn Autodesk 360 Fusion Certification.
+Students who have taken high school engineering courses and/or received transcribed college credit have demonstrated their commitment to a rigorous, challenging program.
 They are prime candidates for a college or university engineering program.
 Students are encouraged to interview with the head of college programs to discuss what they have learned in high school and what college courses would be appropriate.

-Sample Career Options

-< 4-Year Degree

-Engineering Technician Chemical Engineer Civil Engineer Electrical Engineer Industrial Engineer Manufacturing Engineer Materials Engineer Mechanical Engineer Process Engineer Quality Engineer Software Engineer Scientist Nuclear Engineer
+Sample Career Options < 4-Year Degree 4-Year Degree > 4-Year Degree Engineering Technician Chemical Engineer Civil Engineer Electrical Engineer Industrial Engineer Manufacturing Engineer Materials Engineer Mechanical Engineer Process Engineer Quality Engineer Software Engineer Scientist Nuclear Engineer